couchbaselabs/react-native-couchbase-lite/README.md

 5. Build and run for iOS/Android.

+> **Note:** Refer to the [manual installation](https://github.com/couchbaselabs/react-native-couchbase-lite/wiki/Manual-installation) page for more detail on other installation options.

 ## Getting Started

 In your app's entrypoint file, import the plugin and initialize the Couchbase Lite Listener.